Western influence on Qing dynasty paintings: Lang Shining and Qianlong on horseback

-Over time, Lang Shining adopted distinctive Chinese methods, including cunfa (皴法), a brushstroke technique for depicting texture, and began leaving white spaces in the background, a hallmark of traditional Chinese painting.
-This practice not only provided balance and harmony but also reflected Chinese philosophical concepts of “emptiness” (虚) and "absence" (无).
-In later works, such as Gathering Auspiciousness (聚瑞图), Lang Shining skillfully depicted flowers with precise detail and arranged overlapping blossoms to create depth and a three-dimensional effect.
-He used fine lines and subtle color gradients to define forms, avoiding heavy shadows and preserving white backgrounds, another hallmark of Chinese painting.
-This shift highlights his blending of Western realism with the refined elegance of Chinese aesthetics.
-Despite his acclaim, Castiglione’s work has faced modern criticism for its ambiguous blend of traditions, described by some as “neither a donkey nor a horse.”
-Nevertheless, his art remains a significant example of cultural adaptation and innovation.
-His ability to integrate Baroque-inspired techniques such as chiaroscuro and perspective into silk and paper-based Chinese formats highlighted his mastery of both traditions.
-This nuanced legacy underscores Castiglione’s unique position within the broader tapestry of Chinese art history.
+Lang Shining adopted more Chinese methods, including cunfa (皴法), a brushstroke technique for depicting texture.
+He also began to leave white spaces in the background, a common Chinese painting characteristic.
+This practice reflected Chinese philosophical concepts of “emptiness” (虚) and "absence" (无).
+In later works, such as Gathering Auspiciousness (聚瑞图), Lang Shining depicted flowers with detail and arranged overlapping blossoms to create depth.
+He used fine lines and subtle color gradients to define forms, avoiding heavy shadows and preserving white backgrounds.

+Castiglione’s work has faced modern criticism for its ambiguous blend of traditions, described by some as “neither a donkey nor a horse.”
+Still, his art remains a notable example of cultural adaptation.